+exports, trade remedies, and other measures.
 2) Data aggregation of measures was conducted from the end of 2010 until Oct.
 2016.
 The length of period covered differs according to the dates of publication of each monitoring report.
+3) In the recent report published in June 2017, trade remedies were excluded from the categories of trade-restrictive measures.
+However, in order to compare with the previous results, the number of such remedies is added to the total figure.

-3) In the recent report published in May 2017, trade remedies were excluded from the categories of trade-restrictive res.
-However, in order to compare with the previous results, the number of such remedies is added to the total figure. neasures.
-However, in or Source: WTO Secretariat
+Source: WTO Secretariat